tarantool/doc/doc/reference/tooling/tarantoolctl.rst

 contains the configuration that ``tarantoolctl`` uses to override instance configuration.
 In other words, it contains system-wide configuration defaults.
-If ``tarantoolctl`` fails to find this file with the method described in section :ref:`Starting/stopping an instance <admin-start_stop_instance>`, it uses default settings.
+If ``tarantoolctl`` fails to find this file with the method described in the section :ref:`Starting/stopping an instance <admin-start_stop_instance>`, it uses default settings.